encoredev/encore/docs/develop/services-and-apis.md

 }
 ```

-When building your application, Encore uses [static analysis](/docs/concepts/application-model) to find all
+When building your application, Encore uses [static analysis](/docs/concepts/application-model) to identify all
 API calls and compiles them to proper API calls.
 This provides all the benefits of function calls, like
 compile-time checking of all the parameters and auto-completion in your editor,
 while still allowing the division of code into logical components, services, and systems.

+## Current Request

+By using Encore's [current request API](https://pkg.go.dev/encore.dev/#Request) you can get meta information about the
+current request.
+Including the type of request, the time the request started, the service and endpoint called and the path
+which was called on the service.

+For more information, see the [metadata documentation](/docs/develop/metadata).

 ## App Structure

+When building with Encore, it's best to use *one Encore application* for your entire project.
+This lets Encore build an application model that spans your entire application, which is necessary for features like distributed tracing to work.

+You can use separate subfolders and packages to create a logical separation between the different major systems in your project.

-As an example, a Trello app might consist of two systems: the **Trello** system (for managing trello boards & cards),
+As an example, a Trello app might consist of three systems: the **Trello** system (for managing trello boards & cards),
 the **User** system (for user and organization management, and authentication), and the **Premium** system (for subscriptions
 and paid features).